 supports and advocates for

 of the Alabama State Council on the Arts.

 SAIL in the Summertime

 Meet the 2016 Presenters & Staff

 Show Your Colors!

-We are pleased to announce that Gel Press is a 2016 co-sponsor of SAIL, through a generous donation of Gel Press Plates that will be used in our wonderful upcoming Creating Value Workshop, July 10-13.
+Gel Press was a 2016 co-sponsor of SAIL, through a generous donation of Gel Press Plates that were used in our wonderful Creating Value Workshop, July 10-13, 2016.

 The Alabama State Council on the Arts sent questionnaires to statewide candidates on September 8, 2014 regarding positions on state support for the arts.
 To view results in a particular district, please click here.

 that all Alabamians should have equal opportunities to discover and